-Capital assets, which include equipment and intangibles (software) are presented in the accompanying financial statements at cost or estimated historical cost.
-Donated capital assets are stated at fair value at the time of donation.
+Capital assets, which include equipment and intangibles (software) greater than \$5,000, are presented in the accompanying financial statements at cost or estimated historical cost.
+Donated capital assets are stated at acquisition value at the time of donation.
 Capital assets acquired via lease agreements are capitalized at the inception of the agreement.
 Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized.
 Other costs incurred for repairs and maintenance are expensed as incurred.
-For the years ending June 30, 2018 and 2017, the System capitalized equipment and software in accordance with Section 54-27-21 of the North Dakota Century Code.
+For the years ending June 30, 2019 and 2018, the System capitalized equipment and software in accordance with Section 54-27-21 of the North Dakota Century Code.